drts01/notes/stackedit/star.md

 * Task:
    As an engineer on the team to provision infrastructure, my role included designing and maintain services related to provisioning.
 * Action:
-   Researched and designed a solution that could be integrated with the work that was already in flight.
-Reviewed architecture with principle engineer prior
+   Over the next few days, researched and designed a solution that could be integrated with the work that was already in flight.
+Reviewed architecture with principle engineer prior to taking it to the rest the team.
 * Result:
+   A properly secure solution that was
 ## Difficult Problem
 Share an example of a time when you faced a difficult problem at work.
 How did you solve this problem?
 * Situation: